 Massive, merging galaxy clusters often host giant, diffuse radio sources that arise from shocks and turbulence.
 These sources cover large regions ("halos") in the cluster where synchrotron radiation is emitted by relativistic electrons spiraling around magnetic field lines.
 In a pilot study using the recently published LOFAR Two-Metre Sky Survey (LoTSS) three galaxy cluster were examined and it appears that they are in pre-merging, merging, and post-merging states, respectively.
 Systematic studies of this kind over a larger sample of clusters will help constrain the time scales involved in turbulent re-acceleration and the subsequent energy losses of the underlying electrons.
-[Publication: Wilber et al.: In: Astronomy & Astrophysics 622, A25 (2019)]
+[Published in Wilber et al., Astronomy & Astrophysics 622, A25 (2019)]

 Magnetic fields pervade the cosmos, and we want to understand how this happened.
 Cosmological simulations predict that measuring the magnetic field in filaments of the cosmic web, away from clusters of galaxies, can help distinguish between a primordial or astrophysical (i.e. outflows from AGN/galaxies) origin.
 Although measuring weak magnetic fields in intergalactic space is difficult, LOFAR provides the ability to measure the Faraday rotation effect of these weak fields with unprecedented accuracy.
 An example is the measurement of the polarised emission from a giant radio galaxy (3.4 Mpc in size) and the associated Faraday rotation of the emission, to constrain the magnetic field properties of cosmic web filaments in the foreground.
 This demonstrates the unique capability of LOFAR in the study of cosmic magnetic fields.
-[Publication: O'Sullivan et al.: In: Galaxies Vol. 6/4, p.126 (2018)]
+[Published in O'Sullivan et al.: In: Galaxies Vol. 6/4, p.126 (2018)]